gcmatos/gcmatos.github.io/_posts/2017-9-1-Ecosystem-of-data-science-tools-Geoscientists.md

 ---
 layout: post
-title: Ecosystem of data science tools for geologists
+title: Ecosystem of data tools for geologists
 ---
 #### Free and open-source softwares (FOSS) for data science